 Figure 6.
 Example of sympatric species assemblage of weevils of a host including species from other beetle lineages.
 A. Inflorescence of Syagrus coronata (Arecaceae) with Anchylorhynchus trapezicollis (Derelomini, top right), Andranthobius bondari (Derelomini, top left), Microstrates ypsilon (Baridinae, black weevils) and sap beetles (Nitidulidae, Mystrops palmarum).
 B. Inflorescences in anthesis of Elaeis guineensis (Areacaceae) with multiple specific pollinators including weevils (Elaeidobius plagiatus (left), E. piliventris (right) and E. subvittatus (bottom left), Derelomini). (credits: A: B. de Medeiros, B: J. Haran).

-Weevils engaged in BSPM are known for their good flight abilities, which allow them to fly actively between inflorescences of distant hosts (Auffray et al. 2017; Lau et al. 2017; Saunders 2020; Toon et al. 2020).
-Direct experimental data of these flight abilities are lacking, but specimens are often caught on isolated hosts, suggesting that they can move over long distances (J. Haran pers. obs.).
-Moreover, unlike social insects such as bees, the home range of pollinator weevils is not constrained by a nest location.
-Adult weevils feed on pollen or nectar produced by flowers (de Medeiros et al. 2014; Lau et al. 2017; de Medeiros et al. 2019) but also often on floral structures themselves (Elaeidobius, Ebenacobius, Endaeus; Haran et al. 2022a; Dao et al. unpublished).
+Weevils engaged in BSPM likely have good flight abilities, which allow them to fly actively between inflorescences of distant hosts (Auffray et al. 2017; Lau et al. 2017; Saunders 2020; Toon et al. 2020).
+This is supported by experimental data in other small weevils, which are capable to fly up to kilometers in flight mills (McKibben et al. 1998; Evenden et al. 2014) and by our own experience in collecting specimens on isolated hosts, suggesting that they can move over long distances (J. Haran and B. de Medeiros pers. obs.).
+Moreover, unlike social insects such as bees, the home range of pollinator weevils is not constrained by the location of a nest.
+Adult weevils feed on pollen or nectar produced by flowers (de Medeiros et al. 2014; Lau et al. 2017; de Medeiros et al. 2019) but also often on floral structures themselves (Elaeidobius, Ebenacobius, Endaeus; Haran et al. 2022a; Dao et al. 2023).
 The active behavior of adults is not surprising, since weevils respond well to host specific floral volatiles.
-This has for example been demonstrated in several cycad specialists, with electroantennography experiments and pheromone traps (Salzman et al. 2021).
+This has, for example, been demonstrated in several cycad specialists, with electroantennography experiments and pheromone traps (Salzman et al. 2021).
 Several weevil lineages have also developed specific olfactory globules in their antennae which are considered to be adaptations for the detection of these volatiles (Crowson 1991; Oberprieler 2004).
-Following olfactory stimuli, weevils can reach or leave the flowers and inflorescences of their hosts, according to circadian cycles remarkably adapted to flowering cycles (Franz 2007a; Auffray et al. 2017; Mendeléz-Jácome et al. 2019; Saunders 2020; Salzman et al. 2021).
+Following olfactory stimuli, weevils can reach or leave the flowers and inflorescences of their hosts, according to circadian cycles remarkably synchronized with flowering cycles (Franz 2007a; Auffray et al. 2017; Mendeléz-Jácome et al. 2019; Saunders 2020; Salzman et al. 2021).
 The weevil’s reaction to a volatile can be concentration-dependent, with the same molecule acting as either an attractant or a repellent depending on the amount emitted from the floral structures.
 This change in behavior in turn creates a push-pull effect enhancing their movement between flowers and therefore pollination (Franz 2007a; Salzmann et al. 2021).
-When floral structures do not produce peaks of volatiles (the so-called ‘interim’ phase’; Saunder 2020), weevils may simply remain on the inflorescences (in cycads and palms; Auffray et al. 2017; de Medeiros et al. 2019; Toon et al. 2020), be hidden or trapped there (in Araceae and Annonaceae; Franz 2007b; Saunders 2020; Dao et al. unpublished), or leave inflorescences (Ratnayake et al. 2006; de Medeiros et al. 2019).
+When floral structures do not produce peaks of volatiles (the so-called ‘interim’ phase’; Saunder 2020), weevils may simply remain on the inflorescences (in cycads and palms; Auffray et al. 2017; de Medeiros et al. 2019; Toon et al. 2020), be hidden or trapped there (in Araceae and Annonaceae; Franz 2007b; Saunders 2020; Dao et al. 2023), or leave inflorescences (Ratnayake et al. 2006; de Medeiros et al. 2019).
 In the genus Ebenacobius, many species have only been collected from the leaf litter during the day, which suggests that they hide there between their crepuscular and night phases of movements (Haran et al. 2022a).
 Weevils are fairly long-lived insects, with an adult lifespan of up to 79 days (mean 31 days) in Elaeidobius subvittatus (Syed et al. 1982).
 As the anthesis of the host inflorescence lasts only a few hours or a few days (five days in the case of Elaeis guineensis), the same individual can visit many flowers or inflorescences during its lifespan.